Forest-Economics-Goettingen/optimLanduse/README.md

 understanding and visualizing how these compromises are reasoned.
 The **README.md** below guides users through the application and highlights possible use-cases on the basis of a published data set.
-Illustrating the consequences of alternative ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision making.
-The method is already established in land-cover optimization and has been applied in a couple of studies.
+Illustrating the consequences of considering alternative (sets of) ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision-making.

+*(CP: Der Satz davor ist mir nicht ganz klar, interpretable gibt es schon aber klingt schon arg genglisch.
+Das Ergebnis soll in landscape modelling eingehen?
+Machen wir nicht landscape modelling?
+Bitte einfach nochmal anschauen, fällt mir gerade etwas schwer eine Verbesserung vorzuschlagen. )*

+*VVG: Was wir meinen ist ja, dass diese Ergebnisse die wir produzieren den Decision makern beim landscape modelling helfen können, richtig?
+Landscape modelling ist hier also nicht der wirkliche modellierungsprozess den wir machen, sondern dieses prozess auf die Fläche zu bringen.
+Also viellicht sowas wie: The package output illustrates the consequences of considering different (sets of) ecosystem functions on the theoretically optimal landscape composition and, with that provides important information for landscape planning and decision-making*

+The method has already been applied and further developed in a series of studies.
 More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the
 <a href="#8.
-Literatur">literature</a> section
+Literatur">literature</a> section *CP: Was ist hier mit
+significant example gemeint?* *VVG: Vielleicht einfach: and also more example apllications are listed in the*

 The package opens the approach of Knoke et al. (2016) to the community of landscape planners and provides opportunities for straightforward systematic or batch applications.
-To further enhance this, we have designed a graphical shiny dashboard for the package to get a quick idea of the functionalities of the package, see
+To further enhance this, we have designed a graphical shiny dashboard for the package to get a quick idea of the functionalities of the package and the modelling philosophy of the overall approach (*CP: oder so etwas in der Art…*), see
 <http://134.76.17.50/optimlanduse_shiny/>.

 <h3>